SS Europa (1928): Construction

 The Europa was launched at Blohm & Voss shipyard, Hamburg on Wednesday, August 15, 1928.
+Bremen was launched the following day.
 Europa was intended to be completed in spring 1929.
 However, on the morning of 26 March 1929, a fire broke out while still at the equipment dock.
 The fire raged all day and was only brought under control in the evening.
 The ship's turbines were damaged heavily in addition to significant damage to the remainder of the ship.
 After long discussions between builder and shipping company, it was decided to repair the ship.
 Within eleven months the ship was finished and completed on February 22, 1930.
 The cause of the fire has never been clearly identified.

 Blue Riband

 Europa made her maiden voyage to New York on 19 March 1930 taking the westbound Blue Riband from with the average speed of 27.91 knots and a crossing time of 4 days, 17 hours and 6 minutes.
 During the voyage many of her passengers were disturbed by the soot coming out of Europas low funnels.
 The problem was corrected by raising the funnels by 15 feet, though decreasing her low profile.
 After they were raised, there were no more complaints.
 She held the Riband until Bremen recaptured it in June 1933.